oxygenxml/wsaccess-javascript-sample-plugins/customProjectSelectionEditorVariable/Readme.md

 # Editor variable which expands to the project selected URLs

-The plugin adds a resolver which expands in Oxygen the **${projectSelectedResources}** editor variable to a string containing all file URLs separated by ";".
+The plugin adds a resolver which expands in Oxygen the **${projectSelectedResources}** editor variable to a string containing URL representations of all project files separated by ";".

 As an usage example, assume you have an XSLT stylesheet like this: